Core Idea

 Definition

-The Shared Library Pattern involves extracting common functionality into compiled libraries (JAR, DLL, NPM packages) that multiple services or applications include as dependencies.
-This pattern enables code reuse across distributed systems by packaging cross-cutting concerns, utility functions, or domain models into versioned artifacts consumed at compile-time or runtime.
-While conceptually appealing for reducing duplication, shared libraries introduce compile-time coupling that can undermine the independence and agility microservices architectures seek to achieve.
+The Shared Library Pattern extracts common functionality into compiled libraries that multiple services include as dependencies.
+This pattern enables code reuse by packaging cross-cutting concerns, utility functions, or domain models into versioned artifacts consumed at compile-time.
+While appealing for reducing duplication, shared libraries introduce compile-time coupling that can undermine the independence microservices architectures seek to achieve.

 Key Characteristics